Is Environmental Sciences teaching delivery working for students?

 How should we time workshops to improve learning and assessment?

-Students report stress when workshops sit too close to deadlines, leaving insufficient time to apply new knowledge before assessments.
-Tight scheduling can cover content quickly but often rushes complex learning.
-Begin workshops earlier in the term, sequence them before assessment briefs, and signpost application steps after each session.
-Use concise worked examples and short formative checks to consolidate understanding.
-This pacing respects different learning speeds and improves assessment performance.
+Students report stress when workshops land too close to deadlines, leaving little time to apply new knowledge before assessment.
+Tight scheduling may cover content quickly, but it often rushes complex learning.
+Begin workshops earlier in the term, place them before assessment briefs, and signpost the application step after each session.
+Concise worked examples and short formative checks help students test understanding before marks are at stake.
+Better pacing gives students more time to practise and puts them in a stronger position to perform well.

 How can we sustain support when lecturers are absent?

-A lack of cover during staff absence leaves students uncertain about complex topics introduced in lectures.
-Continuity matters.
-Provide structured cover via stand-in educators and teaching assistants, release recordings and annotated slides promptly, and organise a single digital hub for materials and FAQs.
-Encourage peer study groups with light facilitation so students maintain momentum without adding undue workload.
+When lecturers are absent and no cover is in place, students lose momentum and confidence on complex topics.
+Continuity matters, especially in modules that build week by week.
+Provide structured cover through stand-in educators and teaching assistants, release recordings and annotated slides promptly, and organise a single digital hub for materials and FAQs.
+Lightly facilitated peer study groups can maintain progress without adding undue workload.
+This reduces uncertainty and keeps learning moving.

 Where can programmes add hands-on experience?

-Students perceive a shortage of practical opportunities.
-In a discipline where fieldwork and direct interaction with the environment are fundamental, virtual simulations help but do not develop observational skills alone.
-Facilitate small-group field trips, local projects and placements, supported by digital tools to plan, document and analyse field data.
-Engaging students early with practical tasks enhances learning and better prepares them for real environmental challenges.
+Students notice when practical opportunities feel too limited.
+In a discipline where fieldwork and direct interaction with the environment are fundamental, virtual simulations help but do not build observational judgement on their own.
+Facilitate small-group field trips, local projects, and placements, supported by digital tools to plan, document, and analyse field data; similar patterns appear in what human geography students say about fieldwork and placements.
+Early exposure to practical tasks strengthens confidence and makes later teaching more concrete.
+It also helps students connect theory to the environmental challenges they will face beyond university.

 How can we make assessment expectations unambiguous?

-Students ask for enhanced clarity around assessment expectations.
+Students want assessment expectations to be easy to interpret, not something they decode late in the term.
 Outline objectives and marking criteria at the start of term and align them to learning outcomes.
 Publish annotated exemplars, use checklist-style rubrics, and calibrate marking across teams.
 Set a visible feedback service level agreement and map assessment timelines across modules to smooth workload peaks.
-Regular Q&A and micro-exemplars demystify expectations and reduce anxiety.
+Regular Q&A and micro-exemplars reduce anxiety because students can see what good performance looks like.

 What makes lectures more interactive and effective?

-Interactive lectures raise engagement and comprehension by turning complex systems into solvable problems.
-Use live Q&A, short collaborative tasks and quick polls to surface misconceptions and adjust pace.
-In large classes, standardise slide structure, build pacing breaks and include low-stakes practice.
-Preparation takes time, so share micro-exemplars of effective sessions to spread habits across the team.
+Interactive lectures improve engagement when they turn complex systems into problems students can actively work through.
+Use live Q&A, short collaborative tasks, and quick polls to surface misconceptions and adjust pace in real time.
+In large classes, standardise slide structure, build in pacing breaks, and include low-stakes practice so students do not drift.
+Sharing micro-exemplars of strong sessions helps staff reuse techniques without adding too much preparation time.
+The result is better attention and clearer understanding.

 What makes online learning difficult for this cohort?

-Transitioning to online learning brings challenges.
-Students find it hard to maintain concentration during lengthy, asynchronous lectures, frequently extending over two hours.
-Live, synchronous elements sustain interaction, yet the tone around remote learning trends negative (−7.4).
+Online learning becomes difficult when content is long, passive, and detached from practical application.
+Students find it hard to maintain concentration during lengthy asynchronous lectures, especially when recordings stretch beyond two hours, and the tone around remote learning already trends negative (-7.4).
 Chunk content, provide concise summaries and worked examples for catch-up, and make assessment briefings accessible asynchronously.
-Use polls, discussion forums and breakout rooms judiciously so interaction supports rather than distracts from learning.
+Use polls, discussion forums, and breakout rooms judiciously so interaction supports learning rather than adding noise.
+That balance makes blended delivery more usable for both remote and on-campus students.

 How do internal university dynamics influence teaching quality?

-Internal politics and resource allocation affect class sizes, field provision and staff time, shaping the educational experience.
-Protect teaching quality with a light-touch delivery rubric covering structure, clarity, pacing and interaction, and run brief peer observations.
+Internal politics and resource allocation affect class sizes, field provision, and staff time, shaping the educational experience.
+Protect teaching quality with a light-touch delivery rubric covering structure, clarity, pacing, and interaction, and run brief peer observations.
 Use transparent frameworks to ring-fence teaching resources and ensure parity across cohorts and departments.
+The result is more consistent delivery from one module to the next.

 Why do students want blended learning with real-world application?

-Students prefer a blended model that combines theory with real-world applications.
-Partner with local environmental organisations, invite industry speakers and structure projects so students apply concepts in practice.
+Students prefer a blended model when it clearly combines theory with real-world application.
+Partner with local environmental organisations, invite industry speakers, and structure projects so students apply concepts in practice.
 Standardise pre-trip briefings, publish travel and kit expectations early, and collect on-site feedback to refine future activities.
-This approach consolidates knowledge and enhances employability.
+This makes learning feel more relevant and helps students see the professional value of the course.
+It also strengthens employability without diluting academic depth.

 What gets in the way of effective self-study?

-Balancing self-study with structured schedules can leave students directionless.
-Introduce periodic benchmarks with short formative tasks, and provide explicit “what to do next” signposting at the end of each session.
-Hybrid support, combining in-person drop-ins with online materials, preserves flexibility while preventing gaps in understanding.
+Self-study is hardest when students are given flexibility without enough direction.
+Introduce periodic benchmarks with short formative tasks, and provide explicit "what to do next" signposting at the end of each session.
+Hybrid support, combining in-person drop-ins with online materials, preserves flexibility while reducing avoidable gaps in understanding.
+Students keep control over their time, but they are less likely to drift.

 When do students need additional support sessions?

-Students benefit from mid-term support sessions that target known pressure points and complex topics.
-Co-design timing and content with students, advertise early, and align to module outcomes and assessment briefs.
+Additional support sessions are most useful around known pressure points and difficult topics.
+Co-design timing and content with students, advertise early, and align them to module outcomes and assessment briefs.
 Manage workload by rotating leads across the team and sharing materials so support remains sustainable.
+Well-timed sessions relieve pressure, reinforce difficult concepts, and show students that support is planned rather than reactive.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text feedback into priorities you can act on for delivery of teaching and environmental sciences.
-It tracks topics and sentiment over time, with drill-downs from provider to school and cohort, and like-for-like comparisons by subject coding, mode and age.
-You can segment by site or year to target where interventions move sentiment most, demonstrate parity for part-time learners, and evidence improvements in areas such as online delivery, timetabling and assessment clarity.
+Student Voice Analytics turns open-text feedback into priorities you can act on for delivery of teaching and environmental sciences, following an NSS open-text analysis methodology for UK HE that is designed for sector benchmarking.
+It tracks topics and sentiment over time, with drill-downs from provider to school and cohort, and like-for-like comparisons by subject coding, mode, and age.
+You can see where part-time learners, remote students, or specific year groups report weaker delivery, then target changes in online teaching, timetabling, fieldwork, and assessment clarity.
 Concise summaries and export-ready outputs help programme teams and academic boards make timely, proportionate changes.
+If you need a clearer picture of where delivery is working and where it is slipping, this gives you evidence to act before the next survey cycle.

 Request a walkthrough